VijayKrishnaIT/Angular10_Interview/README.md

 ### Modules

+- Module will groups components.

 - we can establish the communication between server to database by using modules.

 > Ex.=> Mysql, mssql, mongodb,, firebase

 10. What is a decorator in Angular ?

-    - We can use predefined classes by using "@".
+    - We can use predefined classes by using "@". @Component(Angular Component), @NgModule(Angular Module)

     - Using predefined classes by using @ symbol called as "decorator".

     - Decorators are used to defined the Meta Data.

+    - Decorator is also called Metadata or Annotations.

 11. What are Decorators Vs Annotations or MetaData ?
     -> Decorators are actually the functions, which extends the class object behavior at design time, by annoting them.